Wylie Gibbs

-Wylie Talbot Gibbs (born 26 July 1922) is an Australian former surgeon and politician.
+Wylie Talbot Gibbs (26 July 1922 – 9 March 2026) was an Australian politician and surgeon.
 He served in the House of Representatives from 1963 to 1969, representing the Queensland seat of Bowman for the Liberal Party.

-Early life
+Early life and education

 Gibbs was born on 26 July 1922.
 He grew up in Ipswich, Queensland, where his father Harry was a solicitor and member of the Ipswich City Council.
 His older brother Harry Gibbs (junior) became Chief Justice of Australia.

 Gibbs was educated at Ipswich Grammar School before studying medicine at the University of Queensland.
 Prior to entering politics he was a flying doctor with the Northern Territory Medical Service (1947–48), a house surgeon in London (1949–51), and a surgeon in Ipswich and Brisbane.
 In 1951 he became a Fellow (FRCS) of the Royal College of Surgeons of Edinburgh and Royal College of Surgeons of England.